-MKT-275 E-Commerce (3 credits)
+MKT-275 E-Commerce • 3 credits

 Learners taking this course will discover, analyse and evaluate the electronic commerce methods used by businesses.
 The course will take a marketing perspective and examine the Internet as a tool for managers/owners.
 The evolution of the Internet will be studied as a method of forecasting future changes.
 The course will be centred around discussing e-commerce strategies for marketing, sales, communication, purchasing, logistics and support activities.
 Students will have access to the Internet for learning and assignment purposes, but there will not be technical computer lab instruction.
 Not available for supplemental.
-Prerequisite(s): take MKT-188.
+Prerequisites: take MKT-188.

-MKT-277 Merchandise Administration (5 credits)
+MKT-277 Merchandise Administration 5 credits

 This course analyses the Canadian retail market by classifying retail structures, considering its idiosyncrasies and understanding the retail customer.
 Students are prompted to develop a retail strategy following a strategic planning process that can be applied to a retail location decision, how store space should be designed, and optimum ways to present merchandise for sale, including inventory management, pricing, selling, and customer service.
-Prerequisite(s): take MKT-188 or MKT-156.
+Prerequisites: take MKT-188 or MKT-156.

-MKT-279 Applied Sales (3 credits)
+MKT-279 Applied Sales • 3 credits

-This course covers the ability to handle people, the basis of leadership in all endeavors.
-This ability is little more than salesmanship under another name.
-It is the universal application of the principle of selling which justifies its study, even by those who never expect to become salesmen, because it is the art of handling people and selling ideas to them.
+This course covers the ability to handle people, which is the basis of leadership.
+The course covers the universal application of the principle of selling - the art of persuasion and the management of people - even for those who never expect to enter the field of sales.
 The course uses cases, research, presentation, micro sales situations and class discussion and involvement.
 Not available for supplemental.
 Equivalent to CAP-255.
-Prerequisite(s): take MKT-188 or MKT-156.
+Prerequisites: take MKT-188 or MKT-156.

-MKT-281 Marketing Logistics (3 credits)
+MKT-281 Marketing Logistics 3 credits

 This course covers aspects of inventory, warehousing, transportation, purchasing, packaging, and materials handling all within a framework of the marketing decisions in these areas necessary to enhance customer service in supply chain management.
 Field studies are utilized to provide practical examples of how these things really work.
-Prerequisite(s): take MKT-188.
+Prerequisites: take MKT-188.